What is Business Studies?

 How will I learn?

 You will need to have an interest in current affairs and business issues.
 You will need to read appropriate newspaper and magazine articles.
-Viewing appropriate television programmes such as the news, Newsnight, Panorama and the Money Programme will also provide valuable information and keep you up to date about the business world.
+Viewing topical television programmes such as the news, Newsnight, Dragon’s Den and The Apprentice will also provide valuable information and keep you up to date about the business world and interested in the world of business.

-The homework set amounts to 4 to 5 hours per week of private study.
+The directed study set amounts to 4 to 5 hours per week.
 This would typically involve answering examination style questions and summarising articles or set textbook chapters.
-Homework is especially important since there is no coursework project in this subject.
+A self-driven approach is especially important since there is no coursework project in this subject.

 How will I be assessed?